-In November 2017, the Government of Newfoundland and Labrador announced that recreational cannabis will be sold through private stores, with the Crownowned liquor corporation overseeing the distribution to private sellers who will sell it to consumers.
+In November 2017, the Government of Newfoundland and Labrador announced that recreational cannabis will be sold through private stores, with the Crown-owned liquor corporation overseeing the distribution to private sellers who will sell it to consumers.
 Bill 23, An Act to Amend the Liquor Corporation Act, had its second reading on November 23, 2017 and will give the Newfoundland and Labrador Liquor Corporation the authority to license and regulate private retailers.
 The Government of Newfoundland and Labrador has stated that the Newfoundland and Labrador Liquor Corporation will control the possession, sale and delivery of cannabis, and set prices.
 It will also be the initial online retailer and will sell cannabis products in isolated communities.
 The Government of Newfoundland and Labrador has issued a request for proposals for private retailers.
-The Government of Newfoundland and Labrador has said that consumption of cannabis will be restricted to private residences, and it has not made any indication that it will deviate from the federal rules allowing for the growth of four cannabis plants per household.
+The Government of Newfoundland and Labrador has issued a request for proposals for private retailers.
+The Government of Newfoundland and Labrador has issued a request for proposals for private retailers.
+The Government of Newfoundland and Labrador has issued a request for proposals for private retailers.
+The Government of Newfoundland and Labrador has will be restricted to private residences, and it has not made any indication that it will deviate from the federal rules allowing for the growth of four cannabis plants per household.